See current APRS Satellties links.

-ASTARS SATELLITES: ASTARS stands for APRS Satellite Tracking and Reporting System and refers to digipeating satellites and the global APRS internet linked system of ground stations that tie it all together into full time 24/7 access to these downlinks on the web via all the various APRS web based data systems.
-These satellites also allow end-user-to-end user real-time digital data exchange typically between mobiles and handhelds. .
-Email from handhelds is also entierly possible with the TH-D7 APRS handheld satellite transceiver.
-See the Satellite Simulated Emergency Test page.
+ASTARS and this page began in the mid-90's with the first Amateur Packet Radio relay satellites and experiments on the ISS and MIR and ultimately other amateur satelltes listed below.
+ASTARS stands for APRS Satellite Tracking and Reporting System and refers to digital relay satellites and the global APRS internet linked system of ground stations that tie it all together into full time 24/7 access to the two live downlinks listed below.
+APRS satellite missions dating back to 1998 (see list below) also allow end-user-to-end user real-time digital data exchange typically between mobiles and handheld radios. .
+Text Messaging from handhelds is easy using any of the Kenwood or Yaesu APRS walkie-talkies.
+See the 2008 Satellite Simulated Emergency Test page.

-Although congestion over the USA and Europe make communications challenging via many of the FM voice satellites, the short duration of Packet make it orders of magnitude easier.
-This plus the global connectivity of APRS groundstations make operating in any part of the world a breeze.
-I prepared the map below to designate the high density areas from the easy-to-work low density areas. .
-If you travel, take your satellite HT!
+Amateur Operating Areas: Although congestion over the USA and Europe make communications challenging via many of the FM voice satellites, the short duration of Packet make it orders of magnitude easier.
+This, plus the global connectivity of APRS groundstations make operating in any part of the world a breeze.
+The map below shows how the density of amateur radio operators across the globe is very uneven.
+With the USA and Europe containing the highest density and therefore, congestion, compared to remote areas such as Hawaii where amateur radio operators have almost exclusive uncongested access.
+Remember, more than half of the world has nearly zero satellite uplink congestion, so if you travel in these less dense areas, take your satellite HT and enjoy un-congested operation!

 1200 Baud PSK ASTARS was a sytem called TRAKNET which was presented at the 1998 and 99 AMSAT conferences as a 1200 baud mobile satellite network using AO16 and IO26 (LO19 is inop) which have been authorized for live APRS tracking and position reporting.
 PSK ASTARS was used by 16 stations during the annual Army/Navy Footbal run and other special events.
 It is a very viable capability for stations with PSK TNC's or using KA2UPW's sound-card uplink capability.
 Since all birds share the same 145.900 uplink, the goal was to set the UI-DIGI callsign on all birds to the SAME generic call, so that mobiles did NOT need to change any settings between satellite passes and therefore get over 12 passes a day from this constellation..
 We had hoped to see SOUND-CARD only implementations of the special PSK modems making AO-16 and IO-26 very popular 2-way digital communications satellites again, but no one has risen to the challenge..